KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher (May 2025).md

 ## Zooming in: public domain templates in Wikimedia Commons
 To somewhat trim down this jungle, we can narrow the scope and look only at public domain templates, used for files that are out of copyright.
 Yet even within this limited scope, things remain complicated, as the number and variety of such templates is still pretty large.

-The [General public domain templates](https://commons.wikimedia.org/wiki/Commons:Copyright_tags/General_public_domain) page provides an overview of more than 70 templates based on general criteria, not tied to a specific country or source of the work.
+The [general public domain templates](https://commons.wikimedia.org/wiki/Commons:Copyright_tags/General_public_domain) page provides an overview of more than 70 templates based on general criteria, not tied to a specific country or source of the work.
 The complexity becomes more apparent when examining the [Category:PD license tags](https://commons.wikimedia.org/wiki/Category:PD_license_tags) and its subcategories.
 These include numerous [country-specific public domain templates](https://commons.wikimedia.org/wiki/Commons:Copyright_tags/Country-specific_tags), each reflecting the legal nuances of copyright legislation in the country of origin.

 Adding to this complexity is a crucial requirement: *Every file on Wikimedia Commons must also include a justification for its public domain status under U.S. law.* This requirement arises from the fact that Wikimedia’s servers are located in the United States.
 Therefore, all hosted content must comply not only with the copyright laws of the country of origin but also with those of the U.S., which [can be particularly intricate](https://guides.library.cornell.edu/copyright/publicdomain) and often differ substantially from other jurisdictions.